Feb 8, 2026

 Stripe: Evidence requests often mean the first submission failed issuer checks.
 Focus on clarity and date matching.

-PayPal: Banks may request buyer communication or refund confirmation specifically.
+PayPal: Banks may request buyer communication or refund confirmation specifically, see the PayPal integration.

 Subscriptions: Renewal confirmation and cancellation policy visibility matter most.